 Whatever Happened To The Likely Lads? star Brigit Forsyth dies aged 83

-Actress Brigit Forsyth, who starred in Whatever Happened To The Likely Lads?, has died at the age of 83, her agent has confirmed.
+Brigit Forsyth, who starred in Whatever Happened To The Likely Lads?, has died at the age of 83.

-Scottish actress Forsyth played straight-laced Thelma Ferris, the long-suffering wife of Rodney Bewes’ character Bob, in the cult 70s BBC sitcom.
+She played Thelma Ferris, the fiancée and later wife of Rodney Bewes’ character Bob, in the much-loved BBC sitcom.

 “Brigit had a varied and notable career in stage, screen and radio.
 Best known for her roles in television as Thelma in Whatever Happened To The Likely Lads?, Francine Pratt in Playing The Field and Madge in Still Open All Hours,” a statement said.